sftpgo/docs/docs/tutorials/eventmanager-notifications.md

 #### Mattermost — identity override

-Mattermost's built-in webhook is Slack-compatible, so the same `{"text": "..."}` body works out of the box.
+Mattermost's built-in webhook is Slack-compatible, so the same `{"text": "..."}` body works without changes.
 If you want to override the bot identity, add `username` and `icon_url`:

 ```
 {